-Fall is an ideal time to visit France when autumn leaf-watching is a spectacular pastime.
+Fall is an ideal time to visit France when trees are decked out in spectacular autumn dress.
 As if France wasn't charming enough, seeing this country's cities and villages blazing with autumn colors is breathtaking.
 This is also the grape harvest season, and there are many festivals and activities around the country when the grapes are brought in and the process of making the wine begins.

-While you can find colorful autumn leaves in many spots, there are some choice places where you’re guaranteed a good show.
-Of course, it will depend on the weather and whether the summer has been particularly hot or cold or rainy, but pitch your vacation around the end of September/beginning of October and you'll see some glorious sights.
+While you can find colorful autumn leaves across France, there are some choice places where you’re guaranteed a good show.
+Of course, it will depend on the weather and whether the summer has been particularly hot or cold or rainy, but pitch your vacation around the end of September and the beginning of October and you'll see some glorious sights.
 Many of the cities have wonderful parks and gardens where the leaves turn sooner than in the countryside.

-- Clos-Lucé in Amboise was the home of Leonardo da Vinci for the final three years of his life.
-The gardens are particularly beautiful, with trees around the water changing colors and the added bonus of the sound of Leonardo’s reflections on the body, mechanics and more.
+- Clos-Luce in Amboise was the home of Leonardo da Vinci for the final three years of his life.
+The gardens are particularly beautiful, with trees around the water changing colors and the added bonus of the sound of Leonardo’s reflections on the body and mechanics.

 And talking of vineyards, don’t miss the countryside of Champagne.
 Base yourself in Reims and start your vineyard tour with a visit to one of the Champagne houses before exploring more attractions in the Champagne capital.

-Go on a wine tour.
-During this harvest time of year, you get the bonus of seeing the lovely leaves on the trees, but also on the grape vines.
+- Go on a wine tour.
+During this harvest time of year, you get the bonus of seeing the leaves turning on the trees and also on the grape vines.
 And, of course, you can sample some great wines.

-Celebrate Beajolais Nouveau's Release, one of France's most momentous events.
+- Celebrate Beaujolais Nouveau's release, one of France's most momentous events.
 Each November, the world awaits the release of this young, light red wine.
 You can do it right there in France.